 Can I Remove the Auto Gratuities?

-Yes….but please don’t.
-If you’re unhappy with something on board, stop by Customer Service and address the problem early in the cruise so it can be corrected rather than being unhappy for your entire cruise.
+Yes….but please don’t. 🙂 If you’re unhappy with something on board, stop by Guest Services and address the problem early in the cruise so it can be corrected rather than being unhappy for your entire cruise.
 (THAT’S no way to cruise!!!)
 When you remove those tips, you not only ‘hurt’ the person you’re unhappy with, but you also hurt kitchen staff, laundry staff, pool staff…etc… most of whom you never saw, but who served you well.

 Do I Have to Purchase Shore Excursions Through the Cruise Line?

 Now…here’s the long answer….
 First, know that you don’t HAVE to have an official excursion at all.
 Some ports lend themselves more easily to ‘DIY exploring’ than others and you’ll find that out through research. (there are some ports I would NEVER explore beyond the cruise line owned port area without an “official” excursion – for security/safety reasons – just fyi) Second, if you DO decide to purchase an excursion, purchasing from the cruise line will probably be more expensive than purchasing directly from vendors but it also brings with it some extra safe-guards.

 Advantages to purchasing from the Cruise Line:

 - Earlier debarkation – These are the passengers who are at the FRONT of the line at debarkation.
 The cruise line will give them preferential treatment.
 Sorry…true….

 - Assurance that the ship will EITHER wait on you if there’s any delay in getting back to the ship OR get you back to the ship at their expense.

 - You’re giving your credit card number to the cruise line….rather than a random person you found online or met on the pier… ADVICE: Use cash if purchasing from a vendor at the pier.